Batflowers

 Batflowers is the third studio album released by Australian singer-songwriter Megan Washington.
 It appeared on 28 August 2020, six years after her previous studio album, There There.

 At the ARIA Music Awards of 2020, the album won the ARIA Award for Best Cover Art for the work by Adam Dal Pozzo, Megan Washington and Michelle Pitiris.
+The album's ninth track, "Lazarus Drug", played during the final scene of "The Sign", a 28-minute episode of Bluey, which aired on 14 April 2024.

 Background and release

 Washington said "I've been working on the record since 2015, I was trying so hard, that was the problem, actually.
 I was trying to be, like, fancy or something?
 What I've learned the literal hard way is when I try too hard, it sucks."

 As quoted in the Daily Telegraph newspaper in 2018, "Sugardoom is about good old-fashioned love.
 It was deliberately intended to be a departure from 2014's There There, an intensely personal EP that in part detailed a broken engagement.
 The album is described as 'full of lush', '60s-inspired tones, this album chronicles the intensity of her past two years."

 Washington stated that the album would not be called Sugardoom and that it would be released in early 2019.
 While the album has been finished, Washington stated she has been working on other projects so she has placed the album "in the fridge" for the time being and there is no announced release date.

 Washington recalls a conversation with her manager in early 2019 where her manager (Cathy) said "You're kind of kooky and fun, but you don't get that impression from your music.. because you're really serious in your songs."
 Washington began working on the album, and it was set to be released under the title Sugardoom, then later Achilles Heart, with the later proceeding as far as a vinyl test pressing.
 Washington said it was "beautiful and assured and confident… but just not stupid enough".
 In 2020, Washington said she "saw the light" saying "There's this idea of professionalism and perfection that I just don't believe in anymore."